Michigan: Race and ethnicity

 Since colonial European and American settlement, the majority of Michigan's population has been predominantly non-Hispanic or non-Latino white; Americans of European descent live throughout every county in the state, and most of Metro Detroit.
 Large European American groups include those of German, British, Irish, Polish and Belgian ancestry.
 Scandinavian and Finnish Americans have a notable presence in the Upper Peninsula.
 Western Michigan is known for its Dutch heritage, especially in Holland and metropolitan Grand Rapids.

 Black and African Americans—coming to Detroit and other northern cities in the Great Migration of the early 20th century—have formed a majority of the population in Detroit and other cities including Flint and Benton Harbor.
 Since the 2021 census estimates—while Detroit was still the largest city in Michigan with a majority black population—it was no longer the largest black-majority city in the U.S., citing crime and higher-paying jobs given to whites.

 As of 2007, about 300,000 people in Southeastern Michigan trace their descent from the Middle East and Asia.
 Dearborn has a sizeable Arab American community, with many Assyrians, and Lebanese who immigrated for jobs in the auto industry in the 1920s, along with more recent Yemenis and Iraqis.
+Dearborn also houses an Armenian minority population, initially consisting of entirely young men.
+There is a statue of Komitas, an Armenian priest and composer, standing on Jefferson Avenue, in Detroit.
 As of 2007, almost 8,000 Hmong people lived in the state of Michigan, about double their 1999 presence in the state.
 Most lived in northeastern Detroit, but they had been increasingly moving to Pontiac and Warren.
 By 2015, the number of Hmong in the Detroit city limits had significantly declined.
 Lansing hosts a statewide Hmong New Year Festival.
 The Hmong community also had a prominent portrayal in the 2008 film Gran Torino, which was set in Detroit.

 As of 2015, 80% of Michigan's Japanese population lived in the counties of Macomb, Oakland, Washtenaw, and Wayne in the Detroit and Ann Arbor areas.
 As of April 2013, the largest Japanese national population is in Novi, with 2,666 Japanese residents, and the next largest populations are respectively in Ann Arbor, West Bloomfield Township, Farmington Hills, and Battle Creek.
 The state has 481 Japanese employment facilities providing 35,554 local jobs.
 391 of them are in Southeast Michigan, providing 20,816 jobs, and the 90 in other regions in the state provide 14,738 jobs.
 The Japanese Direct Investment Survey of the Consulate-General of Japan, Detroit stated more than 2,208 additional Japanese residents were employed in the State of Michigan as of 1 October 2012, than in 2011.
 During the 1990s, the Japanese population of Michigan experienced an increase, and many Japanese people with children moved to particular areas for their proximity to Japanese grocery stores and high-performing schools.